mifi/lossless-cut/batch.md

 # Batch processing ⏩

-I get a lot of questions about whether LosslessCut can help automate the same operation on X number of files.
+I get a lot of questions about whether LosslessCut can help automate the **exact same operation on X number of files**.
 For example given a folder of 100 files, cut off 10 seconds from the beginning of every file, or split each file into 30 second files.
 LosslessCut was not designed to be a batch processing toolkit and generally cannot not do these things, however the good news is that often it's not very hard to automate with a simple script.

 See also [#868](https://github.com/mifi/lossless-cut/issues/868).